znkbnk/React-21-Habit/README.md

 categories state.
 Remove the default categories from the initial state of categories.
 Initialize the categories state with an empty array [].
-- In your HabitForm.js component, right above the mapping loop for the categories, manually add the default categories to the categories array
-(e.g., "Read", "Drink Water", "Do Exercise").
-- Make sure you add them as separate <option>
-elements in the loop.